xxfoundation/learn.xx.network/website/docs/cmixx/design-specs/threat_model.md

 Depending on the properties of the parallel cascade, this cascade may be faster than the current implementation because it is more parallelized.
-Due to how the the final unwrapping phase (post permutation) is dependent on keys in both cascade phases, and how each node in the team add further keying material in the permutation phase, the ignoring of sub-cascades from the first pass would result in many
+Due to how the final unwrapping phase (post permutation) is dependent on keys in both cascade phases, and how each node in the team add further keying material in the permutation phase, the ignoring of sub-cascades from the first pass would result in many